 I specialize in the care of sports medicine injuries in growing athletes as they mature from children into young adults.
 As a pediatric orthopedist, I provide surgical and non-surgical orthopedic care for my patients to optimize their sports performance and their growth.

-I also work with children and teens dealing with orthopedic trauma and scoliosis.
+I also work with children and teens dealing with orthopedic trauma.

 My goal is to provide the best diagnosis, treatment options and education for solving my patients’ orthopedic conditions using the most up-to-date evidence.